mention-me/magento2-integration/README.md

 Installing the Module
 ------------------------

-While you're free to manually install the MentionMe Magento2 module (the use of the app/code folder structure supports this), we recommend using Magento's PHP
+You can install the plugin in two ways:

+- Using composer (recommended)
+- From zip (downloaded from GitHub)

-Composer integration for the cleanest installation option.
-A Magento2 project should have an associated composer.json file, and this file is how developers and merchants get new modules in and out of their system.
+We recommend using Magento's PHP composer integration for the cleanest installation option.
+A Magento2 project should have an associated composer.json file, and this file is how developers and clients get new modules in and out of their system.

 **Installing the module via Composer (recommended)**